The Wisdom of Dr. Jane Goodall

 On Oct.
 2, it was my great honor to help host “An Evening with Jane Goodall,” an intimate event for Seattle Foundation philanthropists.
 The audience heard firsthand how a 26-year old enthusiastic but untrained young woman arrived on the shore of Lake Tanganyika in East Africa to study wild chimpanzees, as well as the path that lead her to activism.

 And they experienced her warmth, humor, intelligence and unwavering commitment to protecting our planet.
+You can enjoy her 39-minute presentation through this Speakers Forum audio recorded by KUOW.

 I have met Dr. Goodall before, read her books, watched the films about her.
 There is a picture of her, at age 28, hanging on my kitchen wall.
 So, I was delighted to moderate a Q&A with her following her remarks on her life’s journey and work.